Category Archives: 2019 Films

 Unsurprisingly, Cats was a box-office disaster.

 I’m going to defend Cats…..slightly.
 Sometimes a film with so much promise and possibility becomes like the poor kid on the school playground; bullied because somebody must be the outcast.
-It’s not fair, but there it is.
+It’s not fair, but that’s the way it is.

 Finally, Rebel Wilson and James Corden provide comic relief as Jennyanydots and Bustopher Jones, respectively.